kylegilman/video-embed-thumbnail-generator/readme.txt

 == Upgrade Notice ==

 = 4.5 =
+This is probably the last completely free major release.
+Some advanced features will be converted to premium add-ons in the future.
+More info in the support forum.

 = 3.0 =
 Fixes thumbnails & encodes in WP 3.5.
 Not compatible with earlier WP versions.